 The first and most synonymous is the Anzac biscuits.
 Anzac biscuits have a long history if you are from New Zealand or Australia.
 Going back to the early 1920s to be specific.
 It was the time of the First World War and soldiers from the Australian and New Zealand Army Corps were supposedly sent Anzac cookies as gifts of nutrition by their wives because the ingredients last for a long time before spoiling.
 (Rolled oats, coconut, flour, sugar, butter, golden syrup, and baking soda).
 We were taught how to make these biscuits at school as young teens in our home economics cooking classes.
 Not rocket science but it does take attention to the details to get them crunchy and chewy at the same time.
 And they aren’t too guilty.

-Ginger crunch (one of my personal favorites) is a traditional slice that every Kiwi family grew up with.
+Ginger crunch (one of my personal favourites) is a traditional slice that every Kiwi family grew up with.
 Matt shared his grandmother’s recipe on this one and not known for his subtlety he tripled the ginger ingredient!
-So, it’s not exactly understated in its ginger flavor.
+So, it’s not exactly understated in its ginger flavour.
 We are so lucky here in the Middle East that we have access to such amazing fresh spices.
 It may not be the most visually attractive slice but it sure is delicious.

 We don’t bake the beautiful croissants on offer at RAW, but we did spend an enormous amount of time making sure we chose the right baker to source all our lovely bread and croissants.
 Enter Birch Bakery, owned by Nadia and Derrick (the original partners and founders of H.E.A.T.) who we have known for some years.
 Birch is a sourdough bakery located in a warehouse in Al Quoz where you can buy direct from their front door (pinned on google and open 7 days a week for pick up).
-They source all their red spring wheat that is 100% sustainably farmed, then stone-ground (zero commodity wheat), and then fermented for 20 hours with no artificial flavors or yeast.
+They source all their red spring wheat that is 100% sustainably farmed, then stone-ground (zero commodity wheat), and then fermented for 20 hours with no artificial flavours or yeast.
 They care about their loaves of bread as much as we care about our coffee.
 We believe they offer the most amazing artisanal fresh bread and some seriously naughty croissants.
 If you haven’t tried the “morning buns” – be warned!
 Once you have eaten one of these, it will be hard to drive past RAW without pulling in to grab a takeaway coffee and “oh ok, just one of those morning buns please”.
 They are SOOO good.
 A cross between a donut and a croissant and coated in cinnamon.
 We had been unable to find a good fruit toast so asked if they would bake something unique for us, and its pure guilt-free (well nearly) and even better than the Vogels loaf from home!!!
 Which is a big call and toasted, it is divine.

 The slices we wanted to offer you at RAW, are all from our childhoods and hold fond memories.
 My Nana always had these tins in her cupboard with a variety of slices.
 It was obviously rude to run into her kitchen without a hug first, but I’m sure if I could observe my younger self I would be embarrassed by my eager cupboard door openings and tin rifling.
 Ginger crunch, Anzac cookies, Afghans, lolly cake, Louise cake… these names even make me think of my nana and the smells of her kitchen.